 Special Education Millage Renewal

-On November 5, 2024, voters residing in school districts served by the Washtenaw Intermediate School District will vote on a 12-year, no tax increase Special Education Millage Renewal proposal.
+On November 5, 2024, voters residing in school districts served by the Washtenaw Intermediate School District will vote on a 12-year, no tax rate increase Special Education Millage Renewal proposal.

 What is the ballot language?